LG recalls files on judicial infra and administration lying with Delhi govt for months: Officials | Law-Order

 - India

-The Lt Governor has directed that all such files pending with the law minister for up to six months be submitted to him within three days, the officials said.

-No immediate reaction to the development was available from the Delhi government or the law minister.
+The AAP government said in a statement that it has made the highest investment on judicial infrastructure in the history of Delhi.

-The files include proposals for the construction of district court complex in Rohini, lawyers' chamber at Rouse Avenue Court, procurement of thin-clint machines for district courts, printers for family courts, constitution of state and district legal services authorities, appointment of ''official receiver'', constitution of panels of the government in Delhi VAT and GST tribunal, district courts, and a file on "enhancement of allowances to retired chief justices and judges of Delhi High Court'', they said.
+The files include proposals for the construction of district court complex in Rohini, lawyers' chamber at Rouse Avenue Court, procurement of thin-clint machines for district courts, printers for family courts, constitution of state and district legal services authorities, appointment of ''official receiver'', constitution of panels of the government in Delhi VAT and GST tribunal, district courts, and a file on enhancement of allowances to retired chief justices and judges of Delhi High Court,'' a Raj Niwas official said.

-A report from the principal secretary (law and justice) on December 4 brought to the notice of the LG Secretariat 18 files which were pending and the fact that the officer had also written to the law minister on November 13 for expeditiously decide on the files but had got no response, they said.
+A report from the principal secretary (law and justice) on December 4 brought to the notice of the LG Secretariat that 18 files were pending and that the officer had also written to the law minister on November 13 to expeditiously decide on the files but had got no response, the offiicals said.

-In response, the LG Secretariat in a communication to the principal secretary (law and justice) on Thursday directed for submitting all the files that were pending with the law minister for perusal and consideration of the Lt Governor within three days.
+In response, the LG Secretariat in a communication to the principal secretary (law and justice) on Thursday sought all the files that were pending with the law minister for perusal and consideration of the Lt Governor within three days.

 The communication, a copy of which was also marked to Chief Minister Arvind Kejriwal, has cited that the ''inordinate delay'' caused by the government in disposing these files were affecting the efficiency, effectiveness and responsiveness of the judicial system in contravention of the Supreme Court's initiatives to introduce technical innovations in the administration of justice.